transientlunatic/notes-dynamics/dyn-oscillations.rst

        2 \frac{g}{a} - 2 \omega^2 & - \omega^2 \\ - \omega^2 & \frac{g}{a} - \omega^2
      \end{vmatrix} = 2 \qty( \frac{g}{a} - \omega^2 )^2 - \omega^4 = 0

 This has two solutions,

 .. math::

    \label{eq:41}
      \omega^2 = \frac{g}{a} ( 2 \pm \sqrt{2})

 which are the normal frequencies for the system, and the coordinates :math:`c_i` are the normal modes.
-To find these we substitute the normal frequencies into equation ,
+To find these we substitute the normal frequencies into equation,

 .. math::